 Students undergo a rigorous screening process.
 They are interviewed multiple times by PAUSD and Lockheed staff.

 - Recommendation by a recent math or science teacher

 - Qualities of self-motivation, dependability, and reliability

-The selection process begins in March.
-Details about particular intern positions are also available in March.
+The application process begins at the start of second semester.
 Exact dates will be listed in Gunn and Paly's Daily Bulletins.
 Selected students begin working at Lockheed in June.

 If you have questions, contact Theresa McDermott, Work Experience Coordinator, at firstname.lastname@example.org or 650-833-4239.